 - If you are unsure of your post-MBA career path, how will the MBA equip you for the future?

-As the prompt itself says, this is a call for a rather conventional personal statement, so we will start by encouraging you to download your free copy of the mbaMission Personal Statement Guide.
+As the school itself states in the prompt, this is a request for a rather traditional personal statement, so our first recommendation is to download your free copy of the mbaMission Personal Statement Guide.
 This complimentary guide offers detailed advice on approaching and framing these subjects, along with multiple illustrative examples.

 More specifically with respect to Judge’s multipart question, the school wants to know not only the basic facts of your career aspirations but also how you view your readiness for and active role in achieving them.
 How equipped are you already, and how much closer to your goals will earning a business degree from Judge be able to get you?
 What are you already planning to do on your own before you enroll and while in the program that will ensure you graduate with the skills, experiences, knowledge, and/or connections you need to build a bridge between where you are now and where you want go?
 Be sure to refer to school-specific resources and offerings that connect directly to these areas of improvement so that the admissions committee knows you have thoroughly considered and researched your options and determined that Judge is the best fit for your particular needs and interests.
 The school also wants to see evidence that you are cognizant you must be an active participant in your own success and are ready and willing to contribute, rather than relying on the program and its name/reputation to solely move you forward on your career trajectory.

 Essay 2: What did you learn from your most spectacular failure?
 (200 words)